Feynman symmetries of the Martin and $c_2$ invariants of regular graphs: Diagonals of graph polynomials

 For any graph $G$, both $\KirchPol_G$ and $\PsiPol_G$ are homogeneous, are linear in each variable, and have all monomials appearing with coefficient $1$.
 For $\KirchPol_G$ each monomial consists of the edges of a spanning tree while for $\PsiPol_G$ each monomial consists of the edges that when deleted leave a spanning tree of $G$.
 For a disconnected graph, $\PsiPol_G=\KirchPol_G=0$.
 If $G$ is connected, then the polynomials are non-zero (spanning trees exist), and their total degrees are

 if $G$ has $n$ vertices and $m$ edges.
-The degree $m-n+1$ equals the dimension of the cycle space of $G$ (the first Betti number of $G$ viewed as a topological space); this number is known in the quantum field theory community as the \emph{loop number}.
+The degree $m-n+1$ equals the dimension of the cycle space of $G$ (the first Betti number of $G$ viewed as a topological space); this number is known as \emph{nullity} or \emph{corank} and in the quantum field theory community as the \emph{loop number}.
 All these observations are immediate from the definitions \eqref{eq:psipol} and \eqref{eq:Kirchhoff}.